portrait

 Terms and text shown below represent Monika’s contributions to TermWiki.com, a free terminology website and knowledge resource for the translation community.

-English (EN)Zero
+English (EN)salon

-Polish (PL)Zero
+Polish (PL)salon

 Art history; General art history